About: Cape Sands Ballroom: Policies

 Evaluate floor conditions before dancing, and wear shoes suitable to the flooring.
 Make sure soles are slippery enough to allow the foot

 to turn freely without sticking to the floor.
 Also make sure there is enough traction in the soles to prevent excessive sliding.

 Dancing should challenge your muscles in a positive way but should not cause pain.
 Should you experience pain, check to ensure that

 you are executing the steps as shown and consult Karen regarding correct form.

-For your heart health, participate in the structured cool-down session at the end of each class.
+For your heart health, make sure to spend a few minutes after class cooling down.
 If you are unable to dance for the full length

 of class without taking seated breaks please consult your doctor regarding whether or not line dancing is a safe activity for you.